bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 40°
-- Rain
+- Cloudy
-- 96% humidity
+- 94% humidity
-- 13 mph wind
+- 10 mph wind
 - 100% cloud cover
 - 57 AQI 🟨
 - 0.12 inches of precipitation in the past 24 hours